WFRT/verif/README.rst

 Any lines starting with '#' can be metadata (currently variable: and units: are recognized).
 After that is a header line that must describe the data columns below.
 The following attributes are
-recognized: date (in YYYYMMDD), offset (in hours), id (station identifier), lat (in degrees), lon (in degrees), obs (observations), fcst (deterministic forecast), p<number> (cumulative probability at a threshold of 10). obs and fcst are required columns: a value of 0 is used for any missing column.
+recognized:
+* date (in YYYYMMDD)
+* offset (forecast lead time in hours)
+* id (station identifier)
+* lat (in degrees)
+* lon (in degrees)
+* obs (observations)
+* fcst (deterministic forecast)
+* p<number> (cumulative probability at a threshold of 10)
+obs and fcst are the only required columns.
+Note that the file will likely have many rows with repeated values of offsetid/lat/lon/elev.
+If station and lead time information is missing, then ``verif`` assumes they are all for the same station and lead time.
 The columns can be in any order.
-If 'id' is not provided, then they are assigned sequentially starting at 0.

 Deterministic forecasts will only have "obs" and "fcst", however probabilistic forecasts can provide any number of cumulative probabilities.
 For probabilistic forecasts, "fcst" could represent the